parrt/msds501/notes/operations.md

 <img src=images/accumulator-even-odd.png width=320>

-The `+1` indicates an "add one to accumulated value" operation applied at each step.
+The `+1` indicates an "add one to accumulated value" operation applied at each step if the value is even or odd.

 <a name="combine"></a>
 ## Combine